-David is Head of the Education and responsible for Initial Teacher Education, Education Studies and the Extended Degree programmes across the Schools of Social Professions and Social Sciences.
+David is Head of the Education subject group with the responsibility for Initial Teacher Education, Education Studies and the Extended Degree programmes across the Schools of Social Professions and Social Sciences.
 He has degrees in both Geography with Archaeology from the University of Exeter (1977) and Mathematical Education from the University of Cambridge (1988).
 He recently completed his PhD based on research and scholarly publication he has undertaken over the past 30 years.
 Prior to joining South Bank Polytechnic in 1988, David worked as a primary school teacher; he has also worked at Roehampton University and in community sport development before joining London Met as a permanent member of staff in 2006.
 David is a member of the Executive Committee of the British Education Studies Association (BESA), Fellow of the Royal Geographical Society, and trustee of The Access to Sport Project.

 Since 2006 David's teaching has primarily been in the Education Studies disciplinary area.
 He has published extensively on historical, socio-cultural and spatial approaches to understanding childhood, with a particular interest in schooling and its impact on children's experience of their lives.
 This is a response to evidence suggesting that many children in the UK express unease about their lives, relationships, and futures, with education cited amongst the sources for this.
 David published 'Rethinking Children's Spaces and Places' as part of Bloomsbury's New Childhoods series in autumn 2016; this examined the impacts of schooling on children's lives and identities along with questions of mobility, engagement with the natural world and globalization using research and theory from Human Geography.
 David has a developing interest in the concept of The Anthropocene because of its potential not only to challenge our thinking about relations between human culture and the natural world at large but also the legitimacy of the ideological condition identified as 'modern childhood' in particular.
 He believes that the social impacts of climate change will effect changes in mentality that will increasingly shape institutional and professional realities associated with childhood and the governance of children's lives; therefore, it makes sense for Higher Education to position itself in advance of them.
 This work is ongoing and David welcomes collaborations and enquiries from interested scholars and students.